General covariance and dynamics with a Gauss law: Discussion

-Thus the solutions of the theory are rather simple: $F=0$ and $\phi^i\ne0$; $F\ne 0$ and $\phi^i=0\ \forall\ i$; or, for any $F\ne0$, choose $\phi$ parallel to $F$ in the internal space.
-The canonical theory is unchanged in form in that there is only a Gauss law constraint with source, except that the definition of conjugate momenta is altered:

-where the indices $u,v=1,2$ and $\tilde{\epsilon}^{uv}$ is the alternating tensor of density in 2d.
-For $SU(2)$ the theory has 6 configuration degrees of freedom per space point; it provides a curious 3d geometric theory with local degrees of freedom.
-Lastly, the abelian theory has no content---its equations of motion are identically satisfied.

-As the model and its variants we present are generally covariant theories with local degrees of freedom, they provide a useful testing ground for other quantization methods such as the spin foam path integral \cite{Baez:1999sr,Perez:2012wv}, and group field theory \cite{Gielen:2016dss}.
+As the model and its variants are generally covariant theories with local degrees of freedom, they provide a useful testing ground for other quantization methods, such as those involving spinfoams \cite{Baez:1999sr,Perez:2012wv} and group field theory (GFT) \cite{Gielen:2016dss}.
+For the former, it is possible to write the action as a $BF$ theory with a ``simplicity" constraint term $\Lambda (B- D\phi\wedge D\phi)$; for the latter, the fact that our model has no constraints other than the Gauss law makes it a natural candidate to define directly on a group manifold, in particular for exploring the question of the manifestation of the Hamiltonian and diffeomorphism constraints in GFT models.